Cabinet of Amin Hafez: Cabinet members

 The cabinet was composed of 17 members which were announced on 25 April.
 Only six members were newcomers, and the others served in the previous cabinet.
 Their distribution based on the sectarian affiliation was as follows: Armenian Orthodox (1); Druze (1); Greek Catholic (2); Greek Orthodox (2); Maronite (4); Shiite (3) and Sunni (4).

 List of ministers

 The cabinet was made up of the following members:

 Motion of no confidence

 On 12 June 1973 the Parliament met for the voting of confidence session.
 At least 51 members of the Parliament should vote in favor of the cabinet, but 32 members boycotted the voting session and four members did not attend it due to several reasons.
 Interestingly, two members of the cabinet, Bahij Tabbara and Zakariya Nsouli, did also not attend the session.
-Next day all three submitted their resignations to the President.
+Next day they submitted their resignations to the President.
 Takieddine Al Solh was designated to form a new cabinet on 18 July 1973.